I asked my followers on Facebook a couple of weeks ago what quinoa flake bake flavor I should come up with next.

 It’s all about quality control, folks.

-- 1 tbsp + 2 tsp coconut flour
+- 1 tablespoon + 2 teaspoon coconut flour

 - 2 large eggs, at room temperature

-- Topping: 1 tsp coconut/palm sugar + 1/2 tsp ground cinnamon
+- 1 teaspoon coconut/coconut sugar + ½ teaspoon ground cinnamon

 The sprinkled flax you’re seeing is crushed flax from Omega Crunch.
 They naturally separate the shell from the germ of the flax seed making the omega-3 oils readily available.
 Whereas when you eat whole flax seed, there’s not much omega-3 absorption going on.
 This is unless the flax seed is ground, but who can snack on a bowl of ground flax seed? blah